rodAlm08/ai_models_analysis/README.md

 Rodrigo Almeida - G00377123

 ## Overview
 This repository contains the work and analysis performed for the machine learning project focused on classifying driving styles based on various parameters collected through vehicle telematics.
-The project utilizes several machine learning algorithms to predict driving styles, emphasizing the differences in performance across Support Vector Machine (SVM), Logistic Regression, and k-Nearest Neighbors (kNN) models.
+The project utilizes several machine learning algorithms to predict driving styles, emphasizing the differences in performance across Support Vector Machine (SVM), Logistic Regression, and k-nearest Neighbors (kNN) models.

 ## Repository Structure

 ### .gitignore:
 Ensures temporary files and folders not essential for version control are ignored.

-### analysis.ipynb:
+### project.ipynb:
 A comprehensive Jupyter notebook containing the analysis, comparisons of machine learning models, and visualizations of the dataset and results.

-### requirements.txt:
-Lists all the Python libraries required to run the analysis notebook.

 # Getting Started